juliemturner/juliemturner.github.io/content/post/widget-wrangler-webcast-and-new-release/index.md

 {{< figure src="wwchannel9.jpg" alt="WWChannel9">}}

-The Widget Wrangler was featured in a webcast on Channel 9 today.
-The Office team’s [Vesa Juvonen](https://twitter.com/vesajuvonen) interviewed WW creators [Julie Turner](https://twitter.com/jfj1997) and [Bob German](https://twitter.com/Bob1German), who explained the framework and demonstrated how to use it with [AngularJS](https://www.angularjs.org/ "AngularJS"), [jQuery](https://jquery.com "JQuery"), and plain old [JavaScript](https://en.wikipedia.org/wiki/JavaScript "JavaScript").
-Please check it out [here](https://channel9.msdn.com/blogs/OfficeDevPnP/PnP-Web-Cast-Introducing-Widget-Wrangler-for-SharePoint-development)!
+The Widget Wrangler was featured in a webcast on Channel 9 today (_Video has been removed_).
+The Office team’s [Vesa Juvonen](https://twitter.com/vesajuvonen) interviewed WW creators [Julie Turner](https://twitter.com/jfj1997) and [Bob German](https://twitter.com/Bob1German), who explained the framework and demonstrated how to use it with [AngularJS](https://angularjs.org/ "AngularJS"), [jQuery](https://jquery.com "JQuery"), and plain old [JavaScript](https://en.wikipedia.org/wiki/JavaScript "JavaScript").

 Also today we’re pleased to announce the release of Widget Wrangler version 1.0.1.
 This new version is backward compatible with the old one; the new release includes: